 Apart from the research, Murphy and Vargas attended a three-day research boot camp at Ohio Wesleyan attended by nine professors and 16 REU students.
 At Ohio State University, the students learned about graduate programs in neuroscience and how to apply to graduate schools.
 Events at Earlham and Kenyon exposed students to best practices in writing resumes and cover letters, and presenting at a conference, respectively.
 Also at Earlham, the students created a neuroscience exhibit for children at the Joseph Moore Museum.

 “As you can see, students had some awesome opportunities beyond Earlham as a result of this REU,” Mechlin says.
 “The students who participated in the REU know more about neuroscience research in general and also now have a larger network of neuroscience faculty connections that they can tap into in the future.”

-This REU is an example of Earlham's distinctive approach to a liberal arts education, which is exemplified by the Earlham Plan for Integrative Collaboration (EPIC), which helps students make purposeful connections between classroom learning and experiential opportunities like off-campus study, internships, research and student club leadership.
+This REU is an example of Earlham's distinctive approach to a liberal arts education, which is exemplified by EPIC (Earlham Program for an Integrated Curriculum), which helps students make purposeful connections between classroom learning and experiential opportunities like off-campus study, internships, research and student club leadership.

 — EC —